Course

 To register go to the course registration form.

 The number of participants to the course is limited to 30.
-The final registration date is 5 June 2021.The course fee (which includes downloadable materials, coffee/tea during breaks, lunches and one dinner but does not cover accommodation) depends on the participant's affiliation.
-The fee will be reduced in case the course will be offered online.
+The final registration date is 5 June 2021.The course fee (which includes downloadable materials) depends on the participant's affiliation.
+The fee is reduced because the course will be offered online.

 Course option: | July 5-7 (base) 0.8 ECTS | July 5-8 (including optional) 1.3 ECTS |